 independent, non-sectarian, coeducational, college preparatory day school

-Enrollment: 975 students from The Experiential School of Tampa Bay (ages 3 and 4) through 12th grade
+Enrollment: 975 students from The Experiential School of Tampa Bay (ages 3-5) through 12th grade

-Academics: a child-centered, strong college preparatory program that includes 24 Advanced Placement courses
+Academics: a child-centered, challenging college preparatory program that includes 24 Advanced Placement courses

 - 100% of seniors are accepted to college